 Selling gold online is a convenient way to generate extra income.
 Gold has a secondary market, which means it can be sold again.
 You do not need to own any special equipment or undergo an extensive procedure to sell your gold on the internet.

 The process of selling your gold online is quite simple and fast.
 Depending on the type, quantity, and weight of your gold, you will be offered a quote from the seller within minutes.
+There are online platforms like Goldcore that can help you with this.

 This article explains how the process of selling gold works in detail so that you can make an informed decision if you are interested in doing this as a side gig.